hayj/WorkspaceManager/README.md

 To use the venv in eclipse PyDev, right click on your project, properties, interpreter, configure, new, add the venv path (e.g. `/home/username/.virtualenvs/projectname-venv/bin/python2.7`), ok, unselect all but the venv libs, ok, select the new venv, ok.

 If this function doesn't work, add the pew path to `/bin` using `sudo ln -s ~/.local/bin/pew /bin`

+If you want python 3 as default python, you can add `alias wm-pew="wm-pew -p /usr/bin/python3.5"` in your `~/.bash_aliases`.

 Install internal workspace dependencies on the project venv
 ------------------------